Why Two-Way Radio?

 There are many choices for wireless communications these days.
 Why then should you consider 2-way radios?

-Two Way Radios have not changed a lot since they were first invented we admit, but that is because they haven’t yet figured out how to change the laws of physics.
+We admit that two-way radios have not changed a lot since they were first invented, but that is because they haven’t yet figured out how to change the laws of physics.
 The reason radio still has a place in this technological world is because:

 - It does not need infrastructure to operate.
 You are not reliant on cell towers or satellites